EffectOrientedProgramming/book/Chapters/06_Failure.md

 Object-oriented languages allow exception hierarchies, which introduces another problem.
 Exception hierarchies allow the library programmer to use an exception base type in the exception specification.
-This obscures important details; if the exception specification only uses a base type, there's no way for the compiler to enforce coverage of specific exceptions.
+This obscures important details; if the exception specification only uses a base type, the compiler cannot enforce coverage of specific exceptions.

 When errors are part of the type system, you see all possible errors by looking at the type information.
 If a library component adds a new error, it must be reflected in the type signature.